anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 - Identify development efforts needed to address any gaps identified.

 **Not in Scope**
-- Functional testing/validation of the VNF is not in scope.
+- Functional testing / validation of the application provided by the VNF is outside the scope of this work.
 - ONAP is not used in the process flow for NFVI verifications, or validations.
 - Upgrades to VNFs, and the respective processes of verifying upgrade procedures and validating (testing) the success and compatibility of upgrades is not in scope.